OAuth Proxy for AWS API Gateway

 Download the OAuth Proxy

-You get the OAuth Proxy by downloading a ZIP file from the Curity Developer Portal, with a filename of the following form:
+You get the OAuth Proxy by downloading the latest ZIP file version from the Curity Developer Portal, with a filename of the following form:

 curity-token-handler-proxy-aws-<version>.zip